American Dream (MKTO song): Reviews

 Jolt Magazine said: "This song is an uplifting song that begs you to listen to the lyrics about how the 'underdogs rise and the mighty fall'."

-The song was also featured on an episode the Nickelodeon TV show The Thundermans, sung by MKTO themselves as guest stars.
-They also performed the song on the ABC American television show Good Morning America.
+The song was also featured on an episode of the Nickelodeon TV show The Thundermans, sung by MKTO themselves as guest stars.
+They also performed the song on the ABC TV show Good Morning America.